bennyhuo/KotlinBlogTranslation/original/Announcing Anko for Android.md

 <p><img alt="Anko Designer" class="aligncenter size-full wp-image-2007" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/04/Screen-Shot-2015-04-02-at-00.33.22.png?resize=640%2C481&amp;ssl=1"/></p>
 {% endraw %}

-If we now want to add another text input widget, for instance an email, we could probably create another  pair of <code>textView()</code> and <code>editText()</code> function calls.
+If we now want to add another text input widget, for instance an email, we could probably create another  pair of `textView()` and `editText()` function calls.
 However, a nicer approach would be to extract the corresponding DSL fragment into a new function:

 {% raw %}
 <p></p>